mosse-security/mcsi-library/docs/articles/2022/05/common-network-devices-you-need-to-know/common-network-devices-you-need-to-know.md

 <u>Payment Gateways:</u>
 Payment gateways act as a middleman between a seller's website and the buyer's bank, which processes credit/debit card transactions.

-<u>VOIP Gateways:</u>
+<u>VOIP Gateways:</u:::{seealso}
 A VOIP Gateway connects a telephone company's network to the internet.
-For voice calls, the telecom provider may use an underlying technology such as PSTN (Public Switched Telephone Network).
-The VOIP gateway connects to the PSTN network and converts it into data packets that can be sent over the internet.
+For voice calls, the telecom provider may use an underlying technology such as PSTN (Public Switched Telephone Network)
+::: The VOIP gateway connects to the PSTN network and converts it into data packets that can be sent over the internet.

 <u>Default Gateway:</u>
 A default gateway is a device that connects a local internal network to the internet.
 Any network traffic between the local network and the internet is routed through the default gateway.